abelsj60/my-site/app/data/clips/uva-charting-an-east-west-passage.md

 The database made the competitive patterns that businesses fall into clear enough to study — and often, to predict.

-The result: A popular new area of strategic theory named com- petitive dynamics emerged over the past 25 years in the manage- ment field and continues to thrive today.
+The result: A popular new area of strategic theory named competitive dynamics emerged over the past 25 years in the management field and continues to thrive today.
 Competitive dynamics is the analysis of competition at the action and response level to predict how a firm will act or react toward opponents.